Former NY Rep. George Santos under investigation for alleged insider trading on Kalshi

 The source said Kalshi determined the account belonged to Santos, froze the account, and referred the matter to the Justice Department and the Commodity Futures Trading Commission.

-A separate source confirmed that the CFTC, which regulates prediction markets, is investigating the matter.
+A separate source confirmed that the CFTC, the federal agency that regulates prediction markets, is investigating the matter.
+A third source said the Justice Department is not currently conducting an investigation.

 CNN has reached out to Santos.
 Kalshi did not provide comment for this story.